Steve Atwater: Early life

-College
+College career

 Atwater signed with the University of Arkansas, where he was moved from quarterback to safety.
 He was named to the All-Southwest Conference team three times and named as an All-American twice.

 During his senior year, Atwater helped the 1988 Arkansas Razorbacks football team finish the season at 10-2 and win the Southwest Conference championship outright, but lost to UCLA and QB Troy Aikman in the 1989 Cotton Bowl Classic on New Year's Day.
-1988 bookended his college career since Arkansas also finished 10-2 after beating Arizona State 18-17 in the 1985 Holiday Bowl during Atwater's freshman season.
+1988 bookended his college career since Arkansas also finished 10–2 after beating Arizona State 18–17 in the 1985 Holiday Bowl during Atwater's freshman season.

 Helping Atwater's stock as a pro prospect was his appearance in the East-West Shrine Game, where he logged two interceptions.
 He was also named defensive most valuable player in the 1989 East-West Shrine Game.

 He still holds the school record with 14 interceptions in his career.

 In 1994, Atwater was named to the Razorback All-Century Team and the All-Decade Team for the 1980s.
 He was inducted into the University of Arkansas Sports Hall of Honor in 1998.